-Ya see, I’ve lived in the city for 20 years and I fell in love with its diversity and its culture.
+Ya see, I’ve lived in the city for over 20 years and I fell in love with its diversity and its culture.
 I eventually got addicted to researching and exploring what’s going on in L.A.
 Then in 2005 my friend Michael (Oh, Great and Powerful Webmaster) saw value in my hobby and said I should start a blog.
 He then built one for me.

 In the first few years of Caroline on Crack, I’d blatantly cut and paste reviews from online publications (with credit and links of course) of places and events I wanted to check out and totally left my personal life out of my posts.
 Back then, blogs were basically online journals, grammatical errors and stream of consciousness.
 But I wanted to create a resource for people, not talk about what’s going on with me.